- Financial Aid

 - Class Schedules

 Code of Student Conduct

-The following matters will be referred to the Vice President for Instructional Services or his or her designee:
+The following matters will be referred to the Vice President for Student Services or his or her designee:

 - Cheating: Cheating includes using notes or other material without permission from the faculty on an exam; receiving information from another student during an exam; obtaining a copy of an exam or questions from an exam prior to taking the exam; submitting someone else’s work as one’s own; or having someone else take one’s exam and submitting it as his or her own.

 - Communicating Threats: Students may not verbally, in writing, through a third party, or by any other means threaten to physically injure another person or that person’s child, sibling, spouse, or dependent or willfully threaten to damage the property of another.

 - Copyright Infringement and Peer-to-Peer File Sharing: Students may not violate the College’s Copyright Infringement and Peer-to-Peer File Sharing Policy through the act of violating, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.

 - Damage to Property: Students may not damage property of the College or of any other person working at or attending the College.